-If anything went wrong during steps 4-10, you will need to re-start from step 4 with a new version number.
-Once the release has successfully appeared on PyPI (or Test PyPI), it cannot be changed; if you spot a problem in a published package, you'll need to tag a completely new release.
+If anything went wrong during steps 3 or 5, you will need to delete the draft release from GitHub, and push an updated tag.
+Once the release has successfully appeared on PyPI, it cannot be changed; if you spot a problem in a published package, you'll need to tag a completely new release.